Symmetry-Protected Topological Entanglement: Introduction

-Although the main results of this paper are focused on the field of SPT order, it also contributes by showing that the \emph{resource theory} point of view to entanglement can be useful in the study of many-body systems (See e.g. \cite{Resource} for a recent review).
-In this point of view, entanglement of a given state is characterized by the equivalence class of all states that can be reversibly transformed to the state via Local Operations and Classical Communications (LOCC).
-All states in the same equivalence class have the same amount of entanglement relative to all measures of entanglement.
-This point of view to entanglement is essential for deriving the results of this paper.
-This suggests that the resource theory point of view to entanglement might also be useful in the study of other many-body problems.
+Although the main results of this paper are focused on the field of SPT order, it also contributes by showing that the \emph{resource theory} point of view to entanglement can be useful in the study of many-body systems (See e.g. \cite{Resource, Horodecki} for recent reviews).
+In this point of view, rather than quantifying entanglement using a particular measure of entanglement, entanglement of a given state is characterized in terms of the equivalence class of all states that can be reversibly reached from this state via Local Operations and Classical Communication (LOCC).
+This point of view to entanglement is essential for understating and proving the properties of SPT-Entanglement.
+This suggests that the resource theory point of view to entanglement might be useful in other many-body problems.

-Another interesting aspect of this work is that it clearly shows how in a many-body problem, the distinction between entanglement and correlations becomes important.
-Although in the recent years tools of entanglement theory, and in particular entanglement measures, have been extensively used in the study of many-body systems, it is not always clear that why they are relevant in this context, and why they cannot be replaced by other measures of correlation, such as mutual information.
-The defining property of entanglement measures, which distinguishes them from other measures of correlation, is that they are non-increasing under classical communication, while they can increase under quantum communication.
-Interestingly, this distinction plays a clear role in the arguments that lead to the properties of SPT-Ent.
+This point of view also enables us to clearly see the advantage of using entanglement measures instead of correlation measures such as mutual information.
+Although in the recent years entanglement measures have been extensively used in the study of many-body systems, it is not always clear that why they are relevant in this context, and why they cannot be replaced by other measures of correlation, such as mutual information, which are often easier to calculate.
+Interestingly, in the arguments presented in this paper, one can clearly see that the monotonicity of measures of entanglement under classical communication, which distinguishes them from general measures of correlations, is crucial for having a universal quantity which remains constant throughout a SPT phase.

-\emph{Definition:} Consider a finite-dimensional lattice system.
-Let $G$ be an Abelian symmetry with on-site linear unitary representations on the sites of this system.
-Let $A$ and $B$ be two non-overlapping regions of the system, and $C$ be a connected region surrounded by $A$ and $B$ and the boundaries of the system (see Fig \ref{fig:Regions}.a).
-Suppose we measure the total charge associated with the symmetry $G$ in the region $C$ and obtain charge $\kappa$.
-Here, each $\kappa$ corresponds to a distinct irreducible representation (irrep) of $G$ as $g\rightarrow e^{i\kappa(g)}$.
-Let $\Pi_{\kappa}^{(C)}$ be the projector to the subspace of states with charge $\kappa$ in region $C$.
-By measuring the total charge in $C$ on state $\rho$, the charge $\kappa$ is obtained with the probability $p_{\kappa}= \text{tr}(\rho \Pi^{(C)}_{\kappa})$, and given this outcome the reduced state of $AB$ after the measurement will be $\rho_{{\kappa}}^{(AB)}\equiv\text{tr}_{\overline{AB}}(\Pi^{(C)}_{\kappa} \rho)/{p_{\kappa}}$, where the trace is over all the sites in the system except those in $A$ and $B$.